theLiamFC/LunarLander/README.md

 - wget (for data download)

 ## Image Downloads
 Images are sourced from the [LROC archive](https://lroc.im-ldi.com/data/).
-We use the Wide Angle Camera (WAC) Region of Interest (ROI) Nearside Dawn collection.
+We use the Wide Angle Camera (WAC) Region of Interest (ROI) Nearside Dawn collection at a resolution of 100 meters per pixel (100M).

 1. Ensure `wget` is installed:
 ```shell
 brew install wget
 ```
-2. To selectively download 100M IMG files, corresponding 100M xml files, and the folder README from LROC - in your target folder run:
+2. To selectively download 100M IMG files, corresponding 100M xml files, and the README from LROC - in your target folder run:
 ```shell
 wget -r -l1 -np -nd
 -A "DAWN_E*100M.IMG,DAWN_E*100M.xml,*README.TXT"